-Our Guide to Liquid Cooling
+Our Guide to Liquid Cooling in Data Centres

 Release date: 25 July 2024

-Diving into Heat Management in Data Centres
+Diving into Heat Management for HPC Data Centres

 According to a recent survey by The Register, over a third (38.3%) of enterprises expect to deploy liquid cooling in their data centres by 2026, a significant increase from 20.1% in early 2024.
 We saw this trend reflected during our time at Computex 2023, where a huge number of vendors showcased liquid cooling solutions.
 Not long ago, these were seen as exotic solutions for a few enthusiasts and specialists.
 Now with CPUs and GPUs becoming denser and more power-hungry, liquid cooling is entering the mainstream.